 Stockholder of Record.
 If your shares are registered directly in your name with our transfer agent, Computershare Trust Company, N.A., you are considered, with respect to those shares, the "stockholder of record."
-We have mailed the Proxy Statement, Annual Report and proxy card directly to stockholders of record.

 Beneficial Owner.
 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in street name.
 Your broker, bank or nominee is considered with respect to those shares the stockholder of record.
 As the beneficial owner, you have the right to direct your broker, bank or nominee how to vote your shares.
-We have made the proxy materials available to the beneficial owners of our common stock on the Internet, or, upon your request, have delivered printed proxy materials to you.